huggingface/diffusers/docs/source/en/api/pipelines/animatediff.md

 ## Using AnimateLCM

-[AnimateLCM](https://animatelcm.github.io/) is a Motion Module checkpoint and an LCM LoRA created using a consistency learning strategy that decouples the distillation of the image generation priors and the motion generation priors.
+[AnimateLCM](https://animatelcm.github.io/) is a motion module checkpoint and an [LCM LoRA](https://huggingface.co/docs/diffusers/using-diffusers/inference_with_lcm_lora)created using a consistency learning strategy that decouples the distillation of the image generation priors and the motion generation priors.

 ```python
 import torch